+\begin{eqnarray}

+$$\tau = \rho ghsin\alpha$$

-\begin{eqnarray} \tau &=& \rho gh sin\alpha \\ $\tau = \rho ghsin\alpha \tag{7}$ \tau &=& \rho gh \sin\alpha $1 = \rho g n s m \alpha$ (1) \end{eqnarray} $\tau = \rho g h \sin \alpha \tag{8}$
+(7)\tau &=& \rho gh \sin\alpha $\tau = \rho ghsin\alpha$ (8)\end{eqnarray} $\tau = \rho ghsin\alpha$ (8)

 In the upper row we typed in the letters 's i n' and they came out in italics but with a similar spacing as between the variables g and h In the second row we used the mathematical command sin.
-In the first case, 'sin' is treated as three variable names.
-IATEX, therefore has all the mathematical functions established as commands so that they are type set correctly.
+In the first case, 'sin' is treated as three variable names s, i and n.
+LATEX, therefore has all the mathematical functions established as commands so that they are type set correctly.
 Adding letters after each other is just interpreted as a series of variables multiplied by each other.
 This has a bearing on those who persist to form variables more or less at abbreviations such as ET for evapotranspiration or worse NDVI for Normalized Difference Vegetation Index where NIR is the near infrared band and VIS is the visible.
-This clearly does not look good partly because of the way IATEX handles text i mathematical mode but also because it is a poor way to defined variable names.
+This clearly does not look good partly because of the way IAT_EX handles text i mathematical mode but also because it is a poor way to define variable names.
 So let this be a warning when you define your own variables and equations.